 Think of a way you can personify something from nature like the sun, grass, a stream, etc. Write one sentence.

 Charlie gazed hopelessly at the endless pile of bills stretching across the counter.

 Allie has a million pairs of shoes in her closet.

 Write a hyperbole about yourself.

 Write a hyperbole about your favorite animal or pet.

-Write 1-2 paragraphs about your weekend.
-Use as many of the following as you can:
+Write 1-2 paragraphs about your week.
+Use as many of the following as you can.
+Underline When used:

 - a comparison between two unalike things using 'like' or 'as'